-So I’m definitely sold on the idea of a cracker book, but how would the recipes actually play out?
 I jumped at the chance to try the Middle Eastern Falafel Crisps along with a Spicy Red Lentil Dip to join them.
-My cracker dough started out fairly wet (in its defense, it’s quite humid these days), so I kneaded in a bit of extra flour to get a nice pliable consistency.
+My chickpea crisp dough started out fairly wet (in its defense, it's quite humid these days), so I kneaded in a bit of extra flour to get a nice pliable consistency.

 They were crisp and flaky and had a wonderful flavor from all the spices within as well as the sweet chickpea flour, with a bit of sesame seed and salt crust on top.
 They were SO GOOD!!
 Dangerous too because it's hard to stop snacking on them.
 At least they're homemade, so there's less guilt 🙂

-They’re also not nearly as fussy as you would imagine, and worth a bit of added effort to give yourself, your friends, and your family better and more natural homemade snacks!
-And seriously, what’s more impressive than showing up to a party with HOMEMADE CRACKERS AND DIP?!
-Boom!
+Making homemade crackers is not nearly as fussy as you would imagine, and worth a bit of added effort to give yourself, your friends, and your family better and more natural homemade snacks!
+And seriously, what's more impressive than showing up to a party with HOMEMADE CRACKERS AND DIP?!

 Middle Eastern Falafel Crisps with Spicy Red Lentil Dip

-- 3/4 cup (90 g) unbleached all-purpose flour, plus more for dusting
+- ¾ cup (90 grams) unbleached all-purpose flour, plus more for dusting

 - Pinch of cayenne pepper